Phir Subah Hogi: Plot

 In a village in India, live the Bednis, a community in which young women and girls dance before rich men (the landlords) who pick up the girls of their choice.
 Sugni, a girl who does not like this custom, tries everything possible to stop it.
 She states the importance of belonging to only one man.
 Because of her bravery, a landlord named Vikram Thakur Singh falls in love with her.
 They plan to marry even though everyone opposes it, including Gulabi, Sugni's mother.
 Gulabi discovers that Riva, Vikram's wife, is still alive (she was believed to be dead after a car accident a year ago).
 Gulabi tries to caution Sugni who does not believe her, being blinded by love.
 Gulabi tells Aditya, Vikram's nephew, about the fact that Riva was still alive and they manage to expose Vikram to Sugni on their wedding day.

 Heartbroken, Sugni decides to return to being a Bedni.
 When she tries to sell herself, Aditya buys her as a servant in their house.
 Vikram becomes possessive and tries to divorce Riva so that he can marry Sugni, but fails.
 Riva then suggests to Sugni that she should marry Aditya so that Vikram would come back to her.
 Later, Aditya and Sugni decide to get married.
 At this same time, Vikram's mother, Maa Thakur, arrives with his sister-in-law, Suman, and her husband.
 When Maa Thakur discovers that Aditya is going to marry Sugni, she gives her consent.
 But on their marriage day, Vikram reveals that Sugni is a Bedni.
-At first, Maa Thakur despises Sugni and tries to disown Aditya for marrying a prostitute, but later agrees to have them isolated in the house.
+At first, Maa Thakur despises Sugni and tries to disown Aditya for marrying a dancing girl, but later agrees to have them isolated in the house.
 Everyone blames Sugni for breaking the family's unity.